Stay in touch.

 This technique involves creating a signature of the venue by walking around the venue step by step and recording signals at every step.
 By turning the venue into a grid, it is possible to create a database of different signal strengths to know which signal strengths to attribute to each spot within a building.

-By cross-referencing the signal strength (RSS) against the pre-existing record, the system can assume the device's "live" position by calculating the distance between a beacon/ sensor and a user device using the fingerprint data when the system was first set up.
+By cross-referencing the Received Signal Strength Indicators (RSSI) against the pre-existing record, the system can assume the device's "live" position by calculating the distance between a beacon/ sensor and a user device using the fingerprint data when the system was first set up.

 Location fingerprinting usually consists of two main phases - the offline training and the online testing phases.